pyrsmk/Chernozem/README.markdown

     echo $container['bar'];
     // This will throw an exception
     $container['bar']=230;
+    // This line will print nothing,
-    // This too, since $__foobar is not accessible at all echo $container['foobar'];
+    // since $__foobar is not accessible at all
+    // the returned value will be from the container instead from a propery echo $container['foobar'];
 ```